NBK-code/NBK-code.github.io/_posts/2021-06-10-Generative-Modeling-via-Langevin-Dynamics.md

 layout: post
 ---

 Recently I came across a very interesting method to generative modeling that has its foundations in Physics.
 Naturally I had to dig in.
 Generative modeling involves learning a probability distribution from the given dataset and using the learned distribution to produce new samples.
 Over the last few years, the state of the art results in this type of modeling were all produced by Generative Adversarial Networks (GANs).
-Recently, a new class of generative models based on learning the gradient of the distribution have gained attention.
-In this blog post, I will try to explain the Physics principles behind such models.
+Recently, a new class of generative models called score-based models have gained attention.
+As it happens, the main tools of these models come from what is called the Brownian motion - the chaotic motion of a particle (like a pollen) floating on a liquid (like water).
+In this blog post, I will try to explain the Physics principles behind score based models.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.